gayu-thri/obsidian/Gayu's Learnings/LLM Training/MMLU/MMLU.md

 - .
 GPT-3 does better on College Medicine (47.4%)
 and College Mathematics (35.0%) than calculation-heavy Elementary Mathematics (29.9%)

-- Models are poor
+- Models are poor at following,
-	- at modeling human (dis)approval
+	- modeling human (dis)approval
 	- Professional Law
 	- Moral Scenarios tasks
 	- Have difficulty performing calculations